 Charges are calculated under rules established by the Attorney General's Office.
 A basic charge for paper copies of records is 10 cents per page.
-Labor costs of \$15 an hour can be assessed.
-A charge of \$28.50 an hour can be levied if a computer programmer is required.
-In some cases an "overhead charge" can apply.
+In some cases, labor costs of \$15 an hour can be assessed.
+A charge is \$28.50 an hour can be levied if a computer programmer is required.
+In some cases, an "overhead charge" of up to 20 percent can apply.

 Those who feel they were overcharged may file a complaint with the attorney general.
-A governmental entity may be required to pay three times the overcharge if the attorney general determines that the requestor overpaid and officials acted in "bad faith" in overcharging the requestor and failed to follow the state cost rules. \bigstar
+A governmental entity may be required to pay three times the overcharge if the attorney general determines that the requestor overpaid and officials acted in "bad faith" in overcharging the requestor and failed to follow the state cost rules.